Antonio-Cruciani/DREG-DynamicRandomExpanderGenerator/readme.md

 This package allows you to create random dynamic graphs where each node at each time step chooses one or more neighbors uniformly at random (u.a.r.).
 We propose you three different dynamic random graphs:
 - **RAES** ( Request a link, then Accept if Enough Space ) proposed by Becchetti et al.
 ( https://arxiv.org/abs/1811.10316 ) that allow you to construct an Expander Graph in **O**(log n) rounds With High Probability.
+- **Edge Dynamic** proposed by Antonio Cruciani that is a natural extension of RAES where there exists the probability **p** that, at each time step, an edge of the graph can fall.
+This is an infinite stochastic process that allow you to construct a good dynamic Expander Graph.

 ## RAES
 Dynamic Random Graph G(n,d,c) where: